 4. Use the / Command

-In Linux, power uses usually use the wget or cURL tool for downloading files.
-Then we can perform copying or moving that file to the desired directory.
-But, you can also combine two commands in a single line for downloading and moving the file inside the desired directory.
+In Linux, power users usually use the wget or cURL tool for downloading files.
+Then, we can copy or move that file to the desired directory.
+But you can also combine two commands in a single line to download and move the file inside the desired directory.

 The following command will make a new directory inside the filesystem and move the downloaded file into that folder.